Hg03/100-Days-Of-Machine-Learning/docs/index.md

 - Day 1

-    - `In Day 1, we'll learn about Basic concepts of Machine Learning`
+    - `In Day 1, we'll learn about Basic concepts of Machine Learning.`
+    - `What is Machine learning ?.`
+    - `Supervised, Unsupervised and Reinforcement Learning .`
+    - `Procedure to build machine learning model and further serving it as application.`

+- Day 2

+    - ``